Organisation: National Deaf Children's Society

 You will have recent experience of advice and casework or a strong legal background in social welfare law, ideally in the area of education SEN.

 Good casework, submission drafting and advocacy skills are essential, as well as the ability to explain complex legislation in plain language and empathise with families and young people.
 Highly organised, you will have experience of using a range of IT and digital tools to conduct your casework and be quick to pick up new areas of law and changing policy.
 You will be required to attend hearings and meet with families.
-The team also deliver some workshops to families around the UK, so some travel will be required.
+The team also delivers workshops to families around the UK, so some travel will be required.